- Pain relief from toothache, abscesses and dry socket

 How do I know I need emergency dental care?

-If you want to know more about dental emergencies, what causes them, and how to address them, you can read the brief overview written below and for more information, see our article for a more in-depth explanation.
+If you want to know more about dental emergencies, what causes them, and how to address them, you can read the overview below.
+See our emergency dentist article for a more in-depth explanation.
 In both cases, it is important to note that this information is not meant to be used as a substitute for the opinion of a medical professional and is only provided to help you evaluate how urgently you should seek medical attention.
 If, when reading the list below, you feel that these situations are similar to your own, then don't hesitate to call the 24 hour referral hotline or contact an emergency dentist in Tuscaloosa, AL right away.

 Severe tooth pain